itaybel/Weekly-CTF/DanteCTF/pwn/Soulcode.md

 ![image](https://github.com/Itay212121/Weekly-CTF/assets/56035342/fac8b584-c84e-4ab3-8639-f3a7569e8967)

 the filter basiclly disallows any shellcode which contains the bytes 0xcd,0x80,0xf,0x5,0x89 and 0.

-The program also disallows and syscalls besides those:
+The program also disallows all of the syscalls besides those syscalls:

 ![image](https://github.com/Itay212121/Weekly-CTF/assets/56035342/509673a1-f611-42d6-9e5e-12e039b8f832)

 So we can't just pop a shell, we'll need to make a shellcode which does open-read-write to the flag.

 First of all, lets ignore the filter.
 I let pwntools to create my open-read-write shellcode, and it created this:

 ```asm
    0:   6a 01                   push   0x1
    2:   fe 0c 24                dec    BYTE PTR [rsp]